-Patients will have no further access to the study drug once their study treatment is complete (up to 21 days post ictus or when fit for discharge from neurosurgical unit).
+Patients will have no further access to the study drug once their study treatment is complete (maximum 21 days from ictus or when fit for discharge from neurosurgical unit).
 All patients will continue to receive the standard care for subarachnoid haemorrhage and participation in this study will not affect or delay this care.